AryaKashyap03/DeepWork/README.md

 - PostgreSQL must be running locally for the backend to connect to the database.
 - Razorpay is currently configured for the test environment.
-- High-stakes payout/refund behavior currently uses mock logic for development.
+- High-stakes payout behavior currently uses mock logic for development.
 - The AI accountability analysis requires a valid Gemini API key.
 - The application is currently intended for local development and experimentation.
-- Environment variables should never be committed to the repository.

 ## Future Improvements